farizmr09/noblewear/README.md

 # Noblewear

-Noblewear is a web application created using ReactJS, NodeJS, ExpressJS, and MySQL under Docker virtual environtment.
+Noblewear is a web application created using ReactJS, NodeJS, ExpressJS, and MySQL under Docker virtual environment.

 ## Docker Setup